 meaning "to throw".
 A famous bearer was Muammar

 Gaddafi (1942–2011), a Libyan politician and revolutionary.

 From Arabic حاج (ḥājj)

-meaning "pilgrimage", referring to the mandatory Islamic pilgrimage to Mecca, Saudi Arabia.
-This surname is mainly used in Algeria.
+meaning "pilgrim", referring to the Islamic hajj to Mecca, Saudi Arabia (chiefly Maghrebi).

 JENDOUBI Arabic (Maghrebi)

 From Jendouba, the name of a large city in northwestern Tunisia.
 The name itself is derived from Berber (Tamazight) jen